I Wanna Dance with Somebody (Who Loves Me): Recording and production

-Composition
+Composition and lyrics

-According to the sheet music published by Universal Music Publishing Group, "I Wanna Dance with Somebody" is a dance-pop and R&B song with moderate rock elements with a time signature of 4/4 common time and a tempo of 119 beats per minute.
+According to the sheet music published by Universal Music Publishing Group, "I Wanna Dance with Somebody (Who Loves Me)" is a pop, dance-pop and R&B song with funk and post disco elements.
+(Note: In its September 1, 1986 issue covering Houston's Greatest Love World Tour, Jet described the song as a "funky uptempo tune".)
+The song has a time signature of 4/4 common time and a tempo of 119 beats per minute.

 The song begins with a series of drum claps and programmed pings before an electro-bass line by Randy Jackson is followed by Houston's "ecsta-sighs" vocals.
-After "a couple of measures", the song is then followed by Houston's "whoo!", which was compared to Michael Jackson's own non-verbal exclamations.
-The song plays in the key of G♭ and stays in that key until three minutes and twelve minutes into the song where it shifts upwards to A♭.
-Houston's vocal range in the song goes from the low note of A♭_{3} to the high note of E♭_{5}.
+After "a couple of measures", the song is then followed by Houston's exclamation "whoo!", which was compared to Michael Jackson's own non-verbal exclamations.
+The song plays in the key of G♭ major and follows a chord progression of G♭—E♭m7—C♭m9—A♭m7—B♭m—C♭6—D♭7.
+Three minutes and twelve seconds later, it shifts upwards to A♭ major.
+Houston's vocal range in the song goes from the low note of A♭_{3} to the high note of C_{6}.

-The verses in the song were "obviously underplayed and wound-down from the intro", with a modal shift scene change lamenting a "lonely and disappointed" Houston's "daytime ennui", only for her mood to pick up near the bridge ("And when the night falls/ My lonely heart calls...") before horns "perk up" and a "scratching noise that sounds like a sweater being dramatically zipped and unzipped clears the way for the chorus to take off."
+The verses in the song were "obviously underplayed and wound-down from the intro", with a modal shift scene change lamenting a "lonely and disappointed" Houston's "daytime ennui" ("Clock strikes upon the hour / And the sun begins to fade"), only for her mood to pick up during the pre-chorus ("And when the night falls/ My lonely heart calls...") before horns "perk up" and a "scratching noise that sounds like a sweater being dramatically zipped and unzipped clears the way for the chorus to take off."

-Between the second and third chorus, a bridge that contrasts again from the optimistic tone in which Houston sounds anxious during an unexpectedly tense and minor-sounding moment in the song ("somebody, hooo!") before the optimism picks up again with the repeat of the bridge from the second verse before a dramatic key change.
+Between the second and third chorus, a bridge that contrasts again from the optimistic tone in which Houston sounds anxious during the unexpectedly tense and minor-sounding bridge in the song ("somebody, who!") before the optimism picks up again with the repeat of the pre-chorus from the second verse before the dramatic key change.

-In their 2017 article about the song, Billboard compared the song's dramatic key change to "How Will I Know", complaining that that song's shift down at the song's critical moment "cruelly robbing it of potential transcendence", while stating "I Wanna Dance with Somebody" was one of the few songs with "truly perfect key changes — modulations that take an already soaring pop song and send it right through the ozone layer."
+In their 2017 article about the song, Billboard compared the song's dramatic key change to "How Will I Know", complaining that that song's shift down at the song's critical moment "cruelly robbing it of potential transcendence", while stating "I Wanna Dance with Somebody (Who Loves Me)" was one of the few songs with "truly perfect key changes — modulations that take an already soaring pop song and send it right through the ozone layer."

-This is followed by an outro with Houston's exclamations, followed by giggles and vocal ad-libs that Houston herself helped arrange, followed by a bass vocalist shouting "dance!" throughout.
+This is followed by an outro with Houston's exclamations, followed by giggles and vocal ad-libs that Houston herself helped arrange ("Don't ya wanna dance? / Say you wanna dance / Don't ya wanna dance?"), followed by a bass vocalist shouting "Dance!" throughout.